 Because the optical quality does not decline as fast in the periphery as the spatial resolution of the neural network, the retinal image is undersampled.
-If the receptor mosaic would be regular, like in the fovea, stripes that are narrower than the resolution limit would cause spatial illusions (moiré patterns , Fig. 1.6).
+If the receptor mosaic were regular, like in the fovea, stripes that are narrower than the resolution limit would cause spatial illusions (Moiré patterns, Figure 1.6).
 Since the receptor mosaic is not so regular in the peripheral retina, this causes just spatial noise.
-Moiré patterns are, however, visible in the fovea if a grating is imaged which is beyond the resolution limit.
-This can be done by presenting two laser beams in the pupil, which show interference [13].
+Moiré patterns are, however, visible in the fovea if a grating is imaged, which is beyond the resolution limit.
+This can be done by presenting two laser beams in the pupil, which show interference [12].